monktastic/hackmd/spirituality/nonduality.md

 > My joy is like Spring, so warm (...)<br/>
 > Please call me by my true names (...)<br/>

-While the idea of "detachment" does appear in Buddhism, it never refers to oneself being separate from the world; it is merely about not fixating.
+"My true names" are only the mayfly; frog; etc. — never some universal principle like Brahman or Awareness.
+While the idea of "detachment" does appear in Buddhism, it does not refer to oneself being separate from the world; it is merely about not fixating.

 ### Different meanings of "unreality"